How to Report and Pay Taxes on 1099 Income

 If you are having a tax preparer do your personal return, give the form to your preparer along with your other documents.

-Do you have to pay Social Security and Medicare taxes on 1099 income?
+Paying Social Security and Medicare taxes on 1099 Income

 How you report 1099-MISC income on your income tax return depends on the type of business you own.
 If you are a sole proprietor or single-member LLC owner, you report 1099 income on Schedule C—Profit or Loss From Business.
 When you complete Schedule C you report all business income and expenses.
 Reporting business expenses—such as fees paid to professionals, purchases of business supplies or equipment, and business office expenses—reduce the net income from your business.

 The net income from your Schedule C is included on Line 12 of your personal income tax return along with all other sources of income, including income as an employee and investment income.
 Your personal income taxes are determined by your total adjusted gross income.

 If your business is a partnership, multiple-member LLC, or corporation, your 1099 income is reported as part of your business income tax return.